joshtynjala/actionscript-3.0-developers-guide/display/display-programming/caching-display-objects.md

   A cached bitmap can use significantly more memory than a regular display object.
-For example, if a Sprite instance on the Stage is 250 pixels by 250 pixels in size, when cached it might use 250 KB instead of 1 KB when it’s a regular (un-cached) Sprite instance.
+For example, if a Sprite instance on the Stage is 250 pixels by 250 pixels in size, when cached it might use 250 KB instead of 1 KB when it's a regular (un-cached) Sprite instance.

 - Avoid zooming into cached surfaces.
 If you overuse bitmap caching, a large